bytebase/bytebase.com/content/docs/cli/overview.md

 ## Restore sample database

-After the MySQL server has started, you can restore an example database from our quickstart:
+After the MySQL server has started, you can restore an example database from our quick start:

 ```bash
 curl -O https://raw.githubusercontent.com/bytebase/bytebase/main/quickstart/test_schema/mysql/1_todo.sql